-Figure 3: Sequence diagram to be completed for Question 2.
+Figure 3: Solution to Question 2.

 Based on your answers to Questions 1 and 2, can you draw a general conclusion about when one should prefer Go-Back-N over Selective Repeat, and when one should prefer Selective Repeat over Go-Back-N?
 Justify your answer, e.g., if you state that one should prefer Go-Back-N in situation X, please say what metric Go-Back-N improves relative to Selective Repeat in situation X.